Service Detail

 How we run design-build construction as part of the full project plan.

-Our process starts with define project priorities and performance goals before design advances.
+Our process starts with align on owner goals, site conditions, utility constraints, and budget parameters before design advances.
 On commercial and industrial projects, the front end is where schedule certainty is won.
 The more clearly the team understands utilities, access, long-lead procurement, jurisdictional review, and owner priorities, the easier it is to keep the field aligned once construction accelerates.

-Price major systems early so scope stays grounded in the target budget.
+Iterate cost and scope in parallel with design so the owner makes informed decisions throughout.
 That stage matters because the critical path on design-build construction is rarely limited to one trade.
 Civil readiness, structural dependencies, inspections, and owner approvals all feed into the same schedule, so we plan around the chain of decisions instead of waiting for field friction to reveal itself.

-In active construction we rely on resolve buildability issues before they become field conflicts.
+In active construction we rely on release coordinated construction packages in sequence rather than waiting for a complete drawing set.
 That is how ownership, design partners, vendors, and field leadership stay on the same information.
 If something threatens the sequence, we surface it early and build a recovery plan instead of assuming the problem will solve itself at the subcontractor level.

-We finish by move from design completion into construction without handoff gaps.
+We finish by execute the field plan with quality, cost, and schedule discipline tied to the approved design intent.
 Closeout is not a final-week exercise.
 It starts when the team decides what occupancy, startup, punch, maintenance, and documentation the owner will need, then drives the project toward those requirements from the beginning.

 Where this service fits best